curv3d/curv/docs/language/File_Import.rst

   of the known extensions in the above table, then the file is imported based on its extension.
 The corresponding record field name is the filename with its extension removed.

+The record values constructed by parsing directory syntax use lazy evaluation.
+The file contents of a record field are not read into memory and converted to a value until the field value is required.
+This means you can import a large directory, or a deep directory hierarchy, containing many ``*.curv`` files, without reading and evaluating all of those files.